Parashara Gita: Description

+The above shloka translates to "A person should not engage in the very actions for which they envy others.
+An individual who is envious—and who, for this reason, mocks others—should exercise restraint over their mockery."

 In the text, the sage Parashara has emphasised on the supreme importance of Dharma over the wealth earned by foul means.
 According to him, human can achieve salvation even without wealth.
 He quoted that many ancient sages (Rishis) had realised truth even they were not wealthy.

+The Parashar Gita mentions ten Sukrits.
+They are self-control (dam), forgiveness (kshamaa), patience (driti), brilliance (tez), contentment (Santosh), truthfulness (satyavadita), modesty (Hrī or lajjaluta), non-violence (ahinsha), non-addiction (avyasan) and efficiency (dakshata).